 On heavily populated systems there was always a bottleneck between NSE registration and processing logic, related to the common statistic table [EventQueue], which is populated and modified by both sides.

-In this release (ITMS 8.0) we are removing the absolute (real-time) synchronization for this table for both sides – instead, it will be updated on a timely basis as well as for some corner cases by a specific call to “update query”.
+In release ITMS 8.0 we removed the absolute (real-time) synchronization for the [EventQueue] table for both sides – instead, it will be updated on a timely basis as well as for some corner cases by a specific call to “update query”.

 “ProcessingState” of the event entry in this table will only have two values:

 It will be a simple insert of a single row into the “EventQueueEntry” table.

 Note: This call will be executed without transaction, but with deadlock retries.

 It will be an insert of two rows:

 Note: Because it’s a multiple row operation - the call will always be under the transaction.

 The queue pull will be triggered by: